rickstaa/stable-learning-control/docs/source/control/plotting.rst

 Plotting Results
 ================

-:mlc:`Machine Learning Control <>` ships with a simple plotting utility that can be used to plot diagnostics from experiments.
+MLC ships with a simple plotting utility that can be used to plot diagnostics from experiments.
 You can run it with:

 .. parsed-literal::